 If you've waited about 24 hours already and there's still some hint of wet areas, you may help to dry it completely by using a hair dryer but make sure not to give it a full blast.
 Moderate hair dryer heat is enough.

 To help with the moisture, you may also use silica gel packs that could be found in newly-bought shoes or bags.
 Put the phone inside a zip-lock with the silica gel packets for 2-3 days.
 The moisture that went through your AirPods interiors should be absorbed fully by then.

 What Not to Do When Your Airpods Get Wet

 People may suggest some things to dry your AirPods out, but some just won’t do.
 Don’t place your AirPods in a rice bag.
 It’s a myth and it may just cause unnecessary scratches.
 Make sure not to shake your AirPods when it gets soaked in water too.
 Lastly, it’s also good practice to avoid hairdryers as some hairdryers may be too strong and even damage your AirPods more.

 How to Avoid AirPods Water Damage

 Make sure to keep your AirPods in the charging case when not in use.
 We also suggest that you get a waterproof case for your charging case.
 Make sure to keep your AirPods away from wet surfaces, or near your drinks or soup.
 Immediately clean your AirPods thoroughly after consecutive use.

 If your AirPods get soaked in water, make sure to follow the steps we’ve laid out for you.
-Manually, through drying them with a microfiber towel and drying them under the sun.
+Manually, by drying them with a microfiber towel and drying them under the sun.
 It may also be done through the Water Eject option on your device.

 Alternatively, you may check out the best waterproof earbuds if you want waterproof earphones that you can take in the shower, or even in water sports and swimming.